encointer/encointer-js/README.md

 ```
 // will prompt you to select version to increase, e.g. major, minor, patch etc. (Creates git tag!)
+// Note: `lerna version` will use the `version` hook defined in the root package.json.
 lerna version --force-publish

 // apply changes from package.json to */build/package.json